antipole2/PointUtility/README.md

 If there is a text no longer than 15 characters before the position (e.g. _Sandy Bay 56° 48.190'N 010° 26.637'E_) this will be proposed as the mark name.

+This context menu is only available if you have previously copied a mark to be a template.

 ## Installing the script

 1. Copy this URL to your clipboard (copy link - do not follow it) `https://raw.githubusercontent.com/antipole2/PointUtility/main/pointUtility.js`